Helmets.org

 Finally a Sikh helmet

-Here is an entirely different context for turban use: moped riders in Amsterdam who wear turbans have been told to wear a helmet or not ride a moped:
+Here is an entirely different context for turban use: this article says moped riders in Amsterdam who wear turbans have been told to wear a helmet or not ride a moped: